malach-it/developers.boruta/docs/provider-configuration/configure-identity-providers.md

 # Identity providers configuration

-Identity providers are the entities helping to __customize the end-user authentication__, and identity management templates and enabled features.
+Identity providers are the server resources helping to __customize the end-user authentication interface__.
+Those means of authentication provide customizable flows and interfaces that help to keep the service branding while providing authentication for them in a seamless way.
+In case of misconfiguration in navigation error from the end-user, __fallbacks to [error templates](configuration/error-templates)__ are provided to keep a good end-user experience.

 ## Architecture

-For each client you can configure a specific identity provider, that will be associated to a backend.
+For __each client__, you can configure a specific __identity provider__, that will be associated to a __backend__, helping to __provide both authorization and authentication__ for them.
+This way, each client will have a custom interface as mean of authentication for the end-users.

 ![Clients, identity providers, and backends](/assets/images/client-identity-provider-backend-en.png)